Skip to content

 // Resume with approval decision

-const finalResult = await runtime.resume(
+const finalResult = await flow.resume(

 initialResult.serializedContext,